Cis8/Authorization-for-web-app-API-request-to-a-Express-JS-Server---ATIPL-Course/README.md

 The Java program with the Pulumi libraries is used to automate the process of Okta resources creation.
 In the App.java file we define the creation of an Okta application and an Okta user.
 These resources are enough to test the functioning of the whole system.

+## Personal observations on the developed system and on the technologies used

+### The simplicity of offering protected APIs

+The simplicity of the system is for sure noteworthy.
+Angular is an efficient framework that allows an incredibly fast prototyping without closing the opportunity to develop a complex and sofisticated system.
+The framework helps the developer in managing the architecture of the single web page application thanks to its Components.
+They allow to define an independent piece of the system, respecting the Single Responsibility Principle, improving the reusability of the code, the readability and the mantainability.
+These components are composed by 4 files:
+- a ts file, where relies the typescript logic of the component
+- an HTML file, where the graphic code is written
+- a spec file, for unit testing
+- a style file, for a custom style (for example CSS) management of the relative component

+#### Angular, a powerful framework for single page applications developement

+As cited previously, Angular offers also a powerful Injection pattern to inject services inside out components' ts files.
+This greatly eases the dependencies management, while offering various advantages, such as improving the mantainability and readability.

+To manage all the async operations that occur while communicating with the backend server, an extensive usage of promises and obsarvables has been taken.
+These patterns are really helpful while dealing with http requests.
+As soon as any async request is accomplished, the view is updated.

+#### Express, a server in a bunch of lines of code

+The backend server written in JS using the Express framework, despite its simplicity, is extrimely compact and is working for the project's purpose.
+It let developers save tons of time when they need aspecific server to support the testing of another system.
+Exposing APIs has been immediate.

+#### Okta, a secure and powerful identity provider

+Okta turned out into being a solid identity provider that allowed the integration of users authentication within our client and server.
+The Okta Develiper CLI allows to manage applications, authentications servers and users (and much more that we didn't need to use).
+Anyway, the most notable thing is that the powerful Okta's libraries offered for Angular and Node allowed us to integrate the user authentication and token verification with ease and clarity.